 Salinity samples were collected from all rosette bottles and analyzed at sea using a Guildline model 8410 Portasal salinometer.
-Salinity samples were drawn into 200 ml Kimax high-alumina borosilicate bottles that were rinsed three times with sample prior to filling.
-The results were compared with the CTD salinity to verify that the rosette bottle did not mis-trip or leak.
-The salinometer was standardized before and after each group of samples with standardized seawater.
-Periodic checks on the conductivity of the standardized seawater were made by comparison with IAPSO Standard Seawater batch P144.
-Salinity values were calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and are reported to three decimal places, provided that accepted standards were met.
+Salinity samples were drawn in to 200 ml Kimax high-alumina borosilicate bottles that were rinsed three times with sample prior to filling.
+The results were compared with the CTD salinity in order to verify that the rosette bottle did not mis-trip or leak.
+The salinometer was standardized before and after each group of samples with substandard seawater.
+Periodic checks on the conductivity of the substandard were made by comparison with IAPSO Standard Seawater batch P144.
+Salinity values have been calculated using the algorithms for the Practical Salinity Scale, 1978 (UNESCO, 1981a) and were reported to three decimal places, provided that accepted standards were met.